-With 82 per cent of Australians leaving home each day, OOH has a responsibility to establish and uphold a set of industry standards that sets the bar for social accountability.
+With 82 per cent of Australians leaving home each day, Out of Home (OOH) has a responsibility to establish and uphold a set of industry standards that sets the bar for social accountability.
 Communities have an expectation as to the quality and intent of the messages promoted in Outdoor public spaces.

-To ensure that community and industry standards are met, the OMA Code of Ethics mandate that members comply with 17 selfregulatory codes, policies, and guidelines.
-This guarantees that the OMA and its members are accountable and ethical with advertisers, government and the community to maintain best practices.
+To ensure that community and industry standards are met, the OMA Code of Ethics mandate that members comply with 17 self-regulatory codes, policies, and guidelines.
+This guarantees that the OMA and its members are accountable and ethical with advertisers, government and the community, to maintain best practices.